-A Room of One’s Own: Creating The Perfect Home Office
+A Room of Your Own: Creating The Perfect Home Office

 In her extended essay, A Room Of One’s Own, Virginia Woolf talks about the importance of having a private and designated space from which to work if a woman wants to be successful.
 For working mothers, this couldn’t be truer.
 In order to fully engage with their work, a woman needs to switch off from the chaos around her and concentrate in a space that is free from distractions.
 But what should your working space entail and how can you style and furnish it in order to make it the ideal place in which to be productive?

 Which one of these tips are inspiring you to create your ideal, productive space?
 Do you have any ideas to add to create the ideal home office?
-Please share your wisdom with us in the comment box below!
+Please share your ideas below.